• Skip to primary navigation

 Apple and Caramelized Onion Tart

-A recipe for Apple and Caramelized Onion Tart!
-A flaky pie crust is filled with caramelized onions and Gruyere cheese, layered with sliced apples, and baked until golden.
+A recipe for an Apple and Caramelized Onion Tart!
+This tart has a buttery, flaky crust filled with caramelized onions, Alpine cheese, a savory custard, and thinly sliced apples.

 Course Side Dish